 There is also a regulation which permits a party to request an expedited judicial review.
 Any party may request expedited access to judicial review (EAJR) if the QIC made a reconsideration determination and the party filed a request for an ALJ hearing, or for Council review, and a decision or order has not been issued.
 The EAJR request must meet the amount in controversy requirements of 42 C.F.R 405.1006(b) or (c) [$100, or $1000, see C.F.R. for calculation method], each party must concur in writing, there can be no dispute to material fact, and the person requesting the EAJR must allege that a statutory provision, regulation, or national coverage determination is unconstitutional or invalid.

 If a request for hearing is not pending before an ALJ or Council, file a request for an EAJR along with a request for an ALJ or Council review, if an appeal is already pending file a request before the HHS Departmental Appeals Board.
 42 C.F.R.
 405.990.
-Within 60 calendar days of being received by the review entity, the entity will either issue a EAJR certification or deny the request.
-If the review entity does not issue a decision in 60 calendar days an action may be brought in Federal District Court within 60 calendar days.
+Within 60 calendar days of being received by the review entity, the entity will either issue an EAJR certification or deny the request.
+If the review entity does not issue a decision within 60 calendar days an action may be brought in Federal District Court within 60 calendar days.

 These regulations became effective March 20, 2017.